 As a freelance journalist, Melody Schreiber has reported from nearly every continent, covering everything from the effects of climate change on mental health in the Arctic to the changing tides of livelihoods in the Chesapeake Bay.

-She is the editor of What We Didn’t Expect: Personal Stories of Premature Birth, which will be published by Melville House in November 2020.
+She is the editor of What We Didn’t Expect: Personal Stories of Premature Birth, published by Melville House in November 2020.
 Her work is represented by Eric Smith at P.S.
 Literary Agency.

 She has spoken on CNN, C-SPAN Radio and Feature Story News, and Working Mother wrote about her email signature and efforts to balance working parenthood.

 Previously, Melody worked as a program manager and communications director at the International Reporting Project (IRP), and before that she was an assistant editor at the Woodrow Wilson International Center for Scholars.
 Before that, she worked at a tire shop, a telemarketing bank, a motorcycle shop, and food and retail businesses.
 (Mostly not at the same time.)

 Melody received her bachelor’s degree in English and linguistics from Georgetown University, and her master’s degree in writing from the Johns Hopkins University.
 As an alumna, she helped to teach science policy courses for Hopkins’ graduate science writing program in 2019 and 2020.

 If you have any ideas, comments, links, or suggestions, please feel free to email Melody at MelodyASchreiber [at] gmail.com or contact her through any of the social networks you see to the right.